flanni/homebrew-hep-software/README.md

-# homebrew-hep
+# homebrew-hep-software
-Few modified formulas for HEP packages for Mac.
+Few modified formulas for HEP packages on Mac.

 There are excellent homebrew formulas developed by D. Hall (http://davidchall.github.io/homebrew-hep/).